coffiarts/FoundryVTT-crunch-my-party/README.md

             Strictly speaking, this mod has already been compatible with v11 (and it is still backward-compatible with v10!), but I detected and fixed some weak points on the go:<br/>
             <li>
                 <b>Bugfix: Improved handling of sound and animations and related mod dependencies</b><br/>
-                For (optional) usage of animations, it doesn't suffice to use JB2A, but you also need to have the Automated Animations mod (see description futher below).<br/>
+                For (optional) usage of animations, it doesn't suffice to use JB2A, but you also need to have the Automated Animations mod (see description further below).<br/>
             </li>
             <li>
                 <b>Bugfix: Audio will now also play when JB2A and Automated Animations are <i>not</i> installed.</b><br/>
-                For (optional) usage of animations, it doesn't suffice to use JB2A, but you also need to have the Automated Animations mod (see description futher below).<br/>
+                For (optional) usage of animations, it doesn't suffice to use JB2A, but you also need to have the Automated Animations mod (see description further below).<br/>
             </li>
             <li>Various minor readme corrections</li>
         </td>